 a.
 Undocumented and DACAmented Community Members

-What happens if DPS is contacted by ICE or other Federal organizations regarding an undocumented community member?
+What happens if Public Safety is contacted by ICE or other Federal organizations regarding an undocumented community member?

-As a matter of practice, no individual being stopped by a member of DPS shall be requested to provide their immigration status during a routine field interview or traffic stop.
-In addition, the Family Educational Rights and Privacy Act (FERPA), is a Federal law that protects the privacy of student education records, including DPS incident reports which are considered part of FERPA.
+As a matter of practice, no individual being stopped by a member of Public Safety shall be requested to provide their immigration status during a routine field interview or traffic stop.
+In addition, the Family Educational Rights and Privacy Act (FERPA), is a Federal law that protects the privacy of student education records, including Public Safety incident reports which are considered part of FERPA.

 The City of Providence prohibits the Providence Police Department from arresting a person based solely on their immigration status.
 However, Providence Police will arrest on all federal criminal warrants.

 For more information, please contact Lt.
-John A. Carvalho or Quiana Young, Director of Advocacy, Engagement, and Communications, at Brown’s Department of Public Safety.
+John A. Carvalho or Quiana Young, Director of Advocacy, Engagement, and Communications, at Brown University’s Public Safety and Emergency Management.

 What should I do if I am approached on or off-campus by immigration officials?

-If immigration authorities are on campus, or if you are detained off-campus at any time as a result of immigration status, please contact the Department of Public Safety (DPS) immediately at 863-3322.
-DPS will contact the relevant University officials.
-If a Brown employee is approached by federal, state or local law enforcement seeking information about a member of the Brown community, the Brown employee should contact DPS at 863-3322 and the Office of General Counsel's Deputy Counsel James Green at 863-3122.
+If immigration authorities are on campus, or if you are detained off-campus at any time as a result of immigration status, please contact Public Safety and Emergency Management immediately at 863-3322.
+Public Safety will contact the relevant University officials.
+If a Brown employee is approached by federal, state or local law enforcement seeking information about a member of the Brown community, the Brown employee should contact Public Safety at 863-3322 and the Office of General Counsel's Deputy Counsel James Green at 863-3122.

 What if I have other questions about general support for undocumented and DACAmented students at Brown University (including legal, financial, academic, and emotional support)?